Feline herpes PCR test

 Nasopharyngeal, conjunctival or oral swab, or lesion swab or scab, or 0.2 ml whole blood in

-EDTA (purple top) or ACD (yellow top) tube.
+EDTA (purple top) tube.

 Contact Zoologix if advice is needed to determine an appropriate specimen type for a specific diagnostic application.
 For specimen types not listed here, please contact Zoologix to confirm specimen acceptability and shipping instructions.